dotnet/docs/docs/core/docker/build-container.md

 > * Build a Docker image
 > * Create and run a Docker container

-This tutorial teaches the Docker container build and deploy tasks for a .NET Core application.
+You'll understand the Docker container build and deploy tasks for a .NET Core application.
 The *Docker platform* uses the *Docker engine* to quickly build and package apps as *Docker images*.
 These images are written in the *Dockerfile* format to be deployed and run in a layered container.

 ## Prerequisites